 With the signing of the JOBS Act in 2012 and Title III Regulation Crowdfunding exemption, non-accredited investors are now allowed to invest their money in startups and private companies (just like accredited investors) via securities and exchange commission-registered funding portals.

 According to Valuates Reports, the global crowdfunding market was worth $10.2 billion in 2018 and is projected to top at $28.8 billion by the year 2025.
 The numbers say that equity crowdfunding is gaining immense popularity.
-But as with any investment, there are certain risks and rewards involved.
+As with any investment, risks and rewards remain involved.
 No one can remove or avoid all the equity crowdfunding risks entirely.
-However, what you can do is understand them before you decide to invest and do your due diligence to minimize and manage any potentially negative impacts.
+However, what you can do is understand them before you decide to invest.
+It is imperative do your due diligence to minimize and manage any potentially negative impacts.

 Risks of Investing through Equity Crowdfunding

 The first risk of equity crowdfunding on our list is illiquidity.
-Unlike liquid investments (which are easy to buy or sell at any moment), illiquid assets are harder to buy and sell.
+Unlike liquid investments (which are easier to buy or sell), illiquid assets are harder to buy and sell.
 For example, real estate is an illiquid investment, and it would take money, time, and effort to sell.
 On the other hand, public stock is a liquid investment that you can buy or sell with ease.
-The private markets and equity crowdfunding are highly illiquid investments – once you invest, your money will be locked up for many years.
+The private markets and equity crowdfunding are highly illiquid investments.
+Once you invest, your money will be locked up for many years.
 If you need your money back or change your mind, you can’t just choose to sell.
 As a crowdfunding investor, you have no control over when you will see returns on your investment (if ever).

 If you are investing a few hundred or thousand dollars in an equity-crowdfunded startup, don’t expect to be called on company meetings with the founders and team.
 Investing a smaller amount of money means that you won’t get a board seat or voting rights.
 For company logistics, this means that having a crowd of investors is more manageable.
 For you, as the investor, it means a lack of control (unless you’re $25,000+ per deal).
 Also, early-stage businesses can provide limited information about their business operations and plan because they don’t have a long trading history or fully developed operations.

-The success of a business can’t be assured by funding, and even the most promising ventures can fail without an adequate support structure and business plan.
+The success of a business can’t be assured by funding.
+Even the most promising ventures can fail without an adequate support structure and business plan.
 Companies that are funded through venture capital or other traditional options still get experienced investors and professionals to help steer the company through all the early developmental challenges.
 This is not the case with businesses funded through equity crowdfunding, meaning they run a higher risk of failure.

-When you invest, you can expect some future returns, but returns on investments in equity crowdfunding may take years to materialize.
+When you invest, you can expect some future returns.
+However, returns on investments in equity crowdfunding may take years to materialize.
 For example, if the company’s management has difficulty scaling the business or deviates from the original business plan, it may lead to capital erosion.
 Real estate is a group of alternative investments that has a comparatively low risk and real-world-utility.
-Real estate investments tend to be more stable because they are insulated from daily swings in value.
+Thanks in part to their insulation from daily swings in value, real estate investments tend to remain more stable.

 Rewards of Equity Crowdfunding

 With higher risks comes a higher potential for gains.
-As a new and lucrative approach to the investing and capital-raising process, it offers a myriad of benefits and potential rewards, such as:
+As a new and lucrative approach to the investing, it offers a myriad of benefits and potential rewards, such as:

 Investors always seek lucrative investment opportunities that can bring them a higher return.
 In the equity crowdfunding sector, this potential is enormous.
 In the past, many amazing campaigns have closed successfully, bringing great returns to early investors.
 Robustness is another positive aspect of investing via equity crowdfunding.
 The sector is not linked to other financial markets, meaning that it’s an independent state that remains stable in times of economic instability.

-Regardless of how much money you have to invest, there will always be plenty of investor opportunities in the equity crowdfunding environment.
+Regardless of how much money you have to invest, there will always be opportunities in the equity crowdfunding environment.
 The thresholds vary according to the business concept of a crowdfunding platform.
 Some funding portals allow investing in startups for as little as 50 dollars, while real estate crowdfunding platforms set a minimum limit of around $1,000.
-Also, they are equipped with automation and portfolio management tools that can help track each stage of your investment lifecycle and your portfolio post-investment.
+Also, crowdfunding companies equip automation and portfolio management tools that can help track each stage of your investment lifecycle and your portfolio post-investment.